 What We Do And How We Do It

 Support & Training Courses

-Our experienced parent carers deliver courses to help you understand your parenting journey, your own feelings and well-being and how to work well with others to support your child or young person.
+Our trained parent carers deliver courses to help you understand your parenting journey, your own feelings and well-being and how to work well with others to support your child or young person.
 All training is for a half-day, between 10am-2pm and lunch and refreshments are included.

 PERSON-CENTRED PLANNING TRAINING